-6.12 Prohibition of Discrimination, Harassment, and Retaliation
+6.14 Prohibition of Discrimination, Harassment, and Retaliation

-IDEA prohibits discrimination, including harassment, of a co-worker based upon race, color, national origin, religion, sex or gender, sexual orientation, gender identity and/or expression, disability, veteran status, age, genetic information, or any other basis prohibited by law.
+IDEA prohibits discrimination, including harassment, of a co-worker based upon race, color, national origin, religion, sex, disability, veteran status, age, genetic information, or any other basis prohibited by law.
 IDEA also prohibits retaliation against anyone involved in the complaint process.
 While acting in the course of their employment, employees shall not engage in prohibited discrimination or harassment of other persons including Board members, vendors, contractors, volunteers, or parents.
 Discrimination or harassment becomes unlawful where: